-The ensemble zonal mean rainfall change after the eruptions showed a substantial negative trend in the northern hemisphere as a result of cooling induced by the volcanic aerosols.
-A robust negative anomaly of the order of 0.3-0.4 mm/day in the northern hemisphere rain belt (ITCZ) region appeared shortly following the first eruption (E1) and persisted during the following couple of years (Fig 8).
-A pattern of strong drying in the equator also coincided with the northern hemisphere monsoon season (JJAS) for 2 to 3 years after the eruption (E1).
-However, because the rainfall response in the northern hemisphere extratropics strongly correlates with the surface temperature response, it was thus seen to emerge here 12 months after the tropical eruption (E1), with the model calculating a moderate to a high decrease on the order of 0.1-0.2 mm/day in rainfall, a response that persisted throughout the year for three post eruption years.
-A shift in the northern hemisphere rainfall pattern was also evident for the region around 30°N, with slight increases in rainfall for 2 years after the tropical eruption (E1).
-This response was statistically significant over only a few spots after the first eruption, however.
-Fig 8 clearly demonstrates that a drying pattern also prevailed after the later extratropical eruptions (E2-E4).
-Because of this the northern hemisphere experienced a sustained net (albeit temporally varying) precipitation decline for the entire modeled period, and with a distinct seasonal character.
+- The ensemble zonal mean rainfall change after the eruptions shows a substantial negative trend in the 515 northern hemisphere as a result of cooling induced due to the volcanic aerosols.
+A robust negative anomaly of the order of 0.3-0.4 mm/day in the northern hemisphere rain belt (ITCZ) region appears after the first eruption and persists during the following years.
+A pattern of strong drying in the equator also coincides with the northern hemisphere monsoon season (JJAS).
+However, rainfall response in the northern hemisphere extratropics strongly correlates with the surface temperature response and thus - 520 emerges here 12 months after the tropical eruption (E1), with the model calculating a moderate to a high decrease on the order of 0.1-0.2 mm/day in rainfall, a response that persists throughout the year for three post eruption years.
+A shift in the northern hemisphere rainfall pattern is also evident for the region around 30°N, with slight increases in rainfall.
+This response is statistically significant over only a few spots after the first eruption.
+Fig 8 clearly demonstrates that a drying pattern is also evident after the other eruptions

+(E2-E4) and that because of this the northern hemisphere experiences a sustained net (albeit temporally 525 varying) precipitation decline for the entire modeled period, and with a distinct seasonal character.

 Fig 9.
-Mean change (mm/day) in northern hemisphere monsoon season (JJAS) rainfall averaged for three consecutive years after eruption E1 and two years after each of E2, E3 and E4 (left to right and top to bottom).
+Mean change (mm/day) in northern hemisphere monsoon season (JJAS) rainfall averaged three 530 consecutive years after eruption E1 and two years after each of E2, E3 and E4 (left to right and top to bottom).
 The caption over each panel shows the eruption characteristics.
 A gray color is painted over the grid boxes for which change in rainfall is not significant at the 95% confidence level.
-Years indicated in parentheses follow the order of the eruptions in our simulation period, i.e., E1 occurs in the 2nd simulation year, and E2-E4 occur in the 6th, 9th and 12th years, respectively.
+Years indicated in parentheses follow the order of the eruptions in our simulation period, i.e., E1 occurs in the 2nd year, and E2-E4 occur in the 6th, 9th and 12th years, respectively.